 Many factors influence thyroid health, and there are a few things you can do to encourage optimal thyroid function.

 - Make sure you get enough iodine.
 It’s not a cure or treatment; it’s simply the exact nutrition your thyroid needs to function normally.
 Iodine-rich foods are one way to get your iodine requirements; an iodine supplement is another.

 - Eat a balanced diet that meets all your nutritional requirements.
 Your body is like a Swiss watch; all its parts need to be precisely aligned for it to function properly as a whole.
-If you have nutritional deficiencies, of any kind, you’re not going to feel balance.
+If you have nutritional deficiencies of any kind, you’re not going to feel in balance.

 Selenium: The Missing Link?